Ronnie Jepson: Playing career

-A relative latecomer to the professional game at 25, when he transferred from Nantwich Town, Jepson started his league career under John Rudge at Port Vale in March 1989.
+A relative latecomer to the professional game at 25, Jepson had first appeared for North West Counties League side Nantwich Town as a teenager in August 1982.
+He then signed for Congleton Town.
+He had stints at Alsager Town, Kidsgrove Athletic and Newcastle Town before re-joining Nantwich from Hanley Town in the 1988 close season.
+He made a big impact, becoming club captain and earning the NWCL Division Two Player of the Month award for January 1989.
+Jepson then started his league career under John Rudge at Port Vale in March 1989.
 The reason for this delay was that he had to spend four years fighting manslaughter charges in Belgium for his alleged involvement in the Heysel Stadium disaster; he was finally found Not Guilty when his trial concluded in April 1989.
+He worked as a coal miner for six years before becoming a professional footballer.

-He appeared just twice for the "Valiants" in 1988–89 as they won promotion out of the Third Division, and was an unused substitute in the play-off Final victory over Bristol Rovers.
-He then played eight Second Division games in 1989–90, and seeing as he was unable to nail down a first team place at Vale Park he was loaned out to Peterborough United in January 1990 for a three-month spell.
-He played eighteen Fourth Division games for Mark Lawrenson's "Posh", scoring five goals, as they missed out on the play-offs by just three points.
-Back in Burslem, he played nineteen matches without scoring in 1990–91, before being sold to Preston North End for £80,000 in February 1991.
+He appeared just twice for the "Valiants" in 1988–89 as they won promotion out of the Third Division, and was an unused substitute in the play-off final victory over Bristol Rovers.
+He then played eight Second Division games in 1989–90, and seeing as he was unable to nail down a first-team place at Vale Park he was loaned out to Peterborough United in January 1990 for a three-month spell.
+He played 18 Fourth Division games for Mark Lawrenson's "Posh", scoring five goals, as they missed out on the play-offs by just three points.
+Back in Burslem, he played 19 matches without scoring in 1990–91, before being sold to Preston North End for £80,000 in February 1991.

 Les Chapman's "Lilywhites" finished 17th in the Third Division in 1990–91 and 1991–92.
 Jepson played 43 matches for the club in league and cup competitions, scoring 12 goals.
 He signed with Exeter City after Alan Ball paid out a £60,000 fee in July 1992.
 He helped the "Grecians" to maintain their third tier status in 1992–93; they finished three points ahead of his former club Preston North End, who occupied the final relegation place.
 They did drop into the basement division in 1993–94, but Jepson left St James Park before this eventuality.
 He played 67 games for Exeter, scoring 25 goals, including four in one match against Wrexham.